dangnm9699/handwritten-digit-recognition/README.md

 # Neural Network In Python From Scratch

+*Notes: This is Project II in the 20192 semester*

 *Build neural network in Python from scratch*
 <br/>
 *Thanks to demo from [Katz Sasaki](https://github.com/nai-kon/CNN-Digit-Recognition), I only replace the model*